A blue-straggler merger scenario origin for the $\gamma$~Persei binary system: Introduction

 \section{Introduction}

-$\gamma$ Persei is a known, long-periodic spectroscopic binary system, with an orbital cycle of $\sim14.6$ years.
-Its binary nature was first mentioned by \cite{Mauryetal1897,Campbell1908,Campbelletal1909}, and the orbital period was first determined by \cite{McLaughlin1948} from radial velocity measurements.
-Although the system is bright enough to be visible to the naked eye, the first total eclipse was observed only in 1990 by \cite{Griffinetal1994}.
+$\gamma$ Persei is a known, long-periodic spectroscopic binary system with an orbital cycle of $\sim14.6$ years.
+Its binary nature was first mentioned by \cite{Mauryetal1897} and \cite{Campbell1908,Campbelletal1909} from spectroscopy, and the orbital period was first determined by \cite{McLaughlin1948} from radial velocity measurements, who also suggested that the system should be close to $90^\circ$ inclination.
+Yet, although the system is bright enough to be visible to the naked eye, the first total eclipse was not observed until 1990 by \cite{Griffinetal1994}.
+The system was first resolved interferometrically by \citet{Wilson-1941}, and later by \citet{Labeyrie-1974} and \citet{McAlister-1982}, and a visual orbital solution indicating a nearly edge-on orbit was calculated by \citet{Popper-1987}.
+The masses of the components were initially determined to be $M_1 = 4.73$\,M$_\odot$ and $M_1 = 2.75$\,M$_\odot$, both by \citet{McLaughlin1948} and then by \citet{McAlister-1982}, but then \citet{Popper-1987} derived significantly lower values of $M_1 = 3.0$\,M$_\odot$ and $M_1 = 2.0$\,M$_\odot$.

 The system has since been the focus of diverse research using several observational methods, which include both visual \citep{Hartkopf2001} and spectroscopic observations \citep{McWilliam1990,Pourbaixetal1999,Pourbaixetal2000,Pourbaixetal2004,Piccottietal2020,Diamantetal2023}, revealing a slight metallicity deficit, compared to the Sun ([Fe/H] $\simeq -0.19 - (-0.20)$ in the literature).
-Moreover, \cite{Pourbaixetal2004} classified both components as luminosity class III giants, based on detailed spectroscopic data.
-Orbital elements of the system were calculated by \cite{Pourbaixetal1999}, confirming that the system has a highly eccentric orbit ($e=0.785$).
-Based on its parallax ($14.1252"$), the distance of $\gamma$ Persei is measured to be $\sim70.8$ pc \citep{GaiaEDR3}.
+Moreover, \cite{Pourbaixetal2004} classified both components as luminosity class III giants based on detailed spectroscopic data.
+New orbital elements of the system were calculated by \cite{Pourbaixetal1999}, confirming that the system has a highly eccentric orbit ($e=0.785$).
+Based on its parallax ($14.1252"$), the distance of $\gamma$ Persei is measured to be $\sim70.8$ pc \citep{GaiaEDR3}. \citet{Diamantetal2023}, which was detected the chromosphere of the giant component.